 Philip Hensher was born in London in 1965 and was educated at Oxford University.

 In 2003, Philip Hensher was nominated by Granta magazine as one of 20 ‘Best of Young British Novelists’.
-His latest novels are The Northern Clemency (2008), shortlisted for the 2008 Man Booker Prize for Fiction and the 2009 Commonwealth Writers Prize (Eurasia Region, Best Book), King of the Badgers (2011) and Scenes from Early Life: A novel (2012) and The Emperor Waltz (2014).
+His latest novels are The Northern Clemency (2008), shortlisted for the 2008 Man Booker Prize for Fiction and the 2009 Commonwealth Writers Prize (Eurasia Region, Best Book), King of the Badgers (2011), Scenes from Early Life: A novel (2012) and The Emperor Waltz (2014).

 He lives in South London and is a member of the Council of the Royal Society of Literature.

 Philip Hensher has a complex relationship to his literary heritage: immersed in the canon, he nonetheless aims to subvert familiar modes.
 He owes more to the great 19th-century realists than to the postmodernists of the 1970s and ‘80s, yet he pokes fun at the former by employing the techniques of the latter.
 He offers his readers the traditional pleasures of vivid characterisation and narrative intrigue, combined with just a touch of authorial flamboyance and chicanery.

 His work is informed by vast erudition and formal ambition, yet it is always lively and approachable; few contemporary authors are able to combine literary experiment with dynamic storytelling so successfully.